Indrakshi Dey is part of the CONNECT team in Maynooth University.

 The primary goal of her project ‘FD-M2Mcomm’ at CONNECT is to maximize the end-to-end performance of Machine-to-Machine Communications (M2MCom) systems through Cross-Layer PHY-MAC Full-Duplex (FD) design.
 It is expected that numerical results over realistic link scenarios will show that this FD design significantly improves the achievable throughput and latency as compared to other key contending technologies like Cognitive M2MCom, non-orthogonal waveform-based unified air interface, etc.

-Research Fellow Trinity College Dublin TCD Dense Low Energy Moving
+Research Fellow Maynooth University Dense Low Energy Moving